nikitavoloboev/data/docs/health/nutrition/supplements.md

 That's often enough to get me going until afternoon at which point, I will either make some cooked food or eat out (healthy).

 I don't try to manage my eating of generally healthy natural whole food pescatarian food.
 Especially as I try to lead a more active lifestyle already.

-I generally avoid sugary foods, snacks and drinks strictly.
+I generally strictly avoid sugary foods, snacks and drinks.
 Makes me appreciate the finer tastes of non processed foods and ways you can cook them.
 I try to experiment with various [pescatarian recipes](recipes.md) often too.

 I sometimes don't eat during evenings so as to [fast](fasting.md) just a little before I take my morning smoothie on following day.